Aquses/IoT-humidity-temperature-project/README.md

 Component | Purpose
 -| -|
 Raspberry Pi Pico Wh | A microcontroller used for data collection, data transfer, and data analysis.
-DHT11 | A sensor used for mesuring the humidity in the air asweel as the temperature.
+DHT11 | A sensor used for mesuring the humidity in the air as well as the temperature.
 5x Male to Male jumper wires | Wires for connecting the different components.
 Only male-male wires are required.
 Breadboard 800 points | A board used to easy connect the sensors without soldering.
 A smaller sized board could suffice.
 Micro USB cable | Connection between Raspberry Pi Pico and a computer.